Unveiling Large Language Model Supply Chain: Structure, Domain, and Vulnerabilities: RQ1: Structure

 \textbf{Formal Definitions of Substructures.} To better understand the organization and interaction of packages within the LLMSC dependency trees, we provide formal definitions of several key topological substructures.
 These substructures capture distinct patterns of connectivity and modularity, offering insights into how dependencies are distributed and reused across the ecosystem.
 As shown in \autoref{fig:substructure_examples}, these substructures are formally defined as follows:

 \begin{definition}[Chain Topology] A chain is the simplest substructure, representing a strictly linear sequence of dependencies without any branching.
-Formally, it is defined as a simple path \(P = (v_1, v_2, \ldots, v_n)\), where each node \(v_i\) satisfies the following conditions: \begin{itemize} \item The first node \(v_1\) and the last node \(v_n\) are leaf nodes, satisfying \(deg(v_1) = deg(v_n) = 1\). \item All intermediate nodes \(v_i\) (\(1 < i < n\)) have exactly one incoming edge and one outgoing edge, satisfying \(deg(v_i) = 2\). \end{itemize} \end{definition}
+Formally, it is defined as a simple path \(P = (v_1, v_2, \ldots, v_n)\), where each node \(v_i\) satisfies: \begin{itemize}[leftmargin=15pt] \item The first node \(v_1\) and the last node \(v_n\) are leaf nodes, satisfying \(deg(v_1) = deg(v_n) = 1\). \item All intermediate nodes \(v_i\) (\(1 < i < n\)) have exactly one incoming edge and one outgoing edge, satisfying \(deg(v_i) = 2\). \end{itemize} \end{definition}

 \begin{definition}[Triangle Topology] A triangle is a closed loop of three nodes \(v_1, v_2, v_3\), where every pair of nodes is directly connected by an edge.
 Formally, a triangle is defined as:

 Triangles indicate tightly coupled dependency clusters, reflecting strong interconnections between components. \end{definition}